Josh Cook

-Josh Cook (born 15 June 1991) is a British racing driver currently competing in the British Touring Car Championship.
+Joshua Alexander Cook (born 15 June 1991) is a British racing driver currently competing in the British Touring Car Championship for Toyota Gazoo Racing UK with IAA.
 He debuted in 2015, after being the runner-up in the Renault Clio Cup United Kingdom in 2014.

 Racing career

 Cook began his career in karting in 2003, before graduating to the SAXMAX Saloon Car Championship in 2007.
 He switched to the Renault Clio Cup United Kingdom for 2012, taking a two victories on his way to finishing fifth overall, with 287 points, and winning the Rookie Cup.
 He had previously done a partial season in 2010.
 He joined JHR Developments for the 2013 Renault Clio Cup United Kingdom season, ending the season fifth in the standings with five podiums.
 Cook went on to race for SV Racing in the 2014 Renault Clio Cup United Kingdom season, he ended the season second in the championship standings.
 In March 2015, it was announced that Cook would make his British Touring Car Championship debut with Power Maxed Racing driving a Chevrolet Cruze under the #RacingforHeroes banner He took his best finish today of 7th in race two, at Donington Park.